-The candidate should be able to:
+The candidate should possess:

-- Ability to work under pressure against strict deadlines - Ability to think out of the box - Ability to present complex issues persuasively and simply - Ability to contextualize global trends in accordance with dynamics of the operating working environment

-- Strong communication and interpersonal skills - Excellent writing skills and proven ability to produce quality and analytical reports within the shortest period of time
+- Ability to think out of the box. - Ability to present complex issues persuasively and simply. - Ability to contextualize global trends in accordance with dynamics of the operating working environment. - Strong communication and interpersonal and analytical skills. - Excellent writing skills and proven ability to produce quality and analytical reports.

-Qualifications and Professional Experience
+Professional Experience